 At commencement on April 24, we honored them by conferring a Doctor of Ministry Degree from John Wesley University.
 With this graduating class, we saw the Lindseys as our last JWU degree recipients; the highest honor for two of God’s humblest servants.
 This also allows us to embellish their lives and work by creating the “John & April Lindsey Scholarship Fund” for students.
 All funds collected to honor the Lindseys are intended to assist with removing barriers that face many students attending Carolina University for study.

 Dr. Beth Ashburn

-Also on that day, we will honor Dr. Beth Ashburn for her work and service by conferring the “Degree of Doctor of Laws Honoris Causa.”
+Also on that day, we honored Dr. Beth Ashburn for her work and service by conferring the “Degree of Doctor of Laws Honoris Causa.”
 She started her career at Piedmont Bible College as an instructor in 1980.
 In May 2020, Dr. Ashburn completed a 40-year career of excellence as Provost.
 The intervening years saw her advance education, build academic networks, develop international ministries and build lifelong relationships with Piedmont families.
 Her life is most enriched by “the people who have been Piedmont.”
 She has said, “the Piedmont family has been generous, committed, trustworthy scholars and practitioners who have enriched my life, and I am grateful for them.”